Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

   Live migration of virtual machines<br>
   Proc. of the 2nd Symposium on Networked Systems Design and Implementation (NSDI’05), 2005.__

+The publications details the workflow for migrating a virtual machine from on host to another and look at the impact on working services as web server of video game server in order to measure the migration overhead.
+The process of copying memory pages then pausing the source server and enabling the destination server and redirecting the network traffic is explained.

 #### Bin packing

 > __Tags__: background, online bin packing